The best solar lights in 2026, as tested by our reviews experts

 - Flops after a while

 This striking light creates eye-catching dots of light that sway in the wind and float above your plants when dotted through borders or along a pathway.
 It comes in two parts with six bulbs arranged on the end of bendy prongs with the solar panel at the base.
-It's very easy to put together, simply slot the light into the long metal stake and switch it on.
-The switch is conveniently situated on the back of the solar panel and also gives you the option of flashing or continuous light modes and on a full charge the light has six hours of run time and comes on as soon as it's dusk.
-The plastic coated prongs are weather proof and light well, even through wintering and although ours started to flop after a few months, this didn't detract from the effect of them at all.
-We would love a number of these dotted through borders around the garden and awarded it a BBC Gardeners World Magazine Best Buy award for the best solar light for borders.
-It's compact and easy to store and comes with a one year warranty.
+It's very easy to put together: simply slot the light into the long metal stake and switch it on.
+The switch is conveniently situated on the back of the solar panel.
+It gives you the option of flashing or continuous light modes, and, on a full charge, the light has six hours of run time, coming on as soon as it's dusk.
+The plastic-coated prongs are weatherproof and light well, even in winter.
+Although ours started to flop after a few months, this didn't detract from the effect of them at all.
+We would love a number of these dotted through borders around the garden and awarded it a BBC Gardeners' World Magazine Best Buy for the best solar light for borders.
+It's compact and easy to store, and comes with a one-year warranty.

 Dimensions: 35cm lights + 7cm base + 32cm spike